RedHat-UX/red-hat-design-system/docs/accessibility/development.md

 ## Interactivity
 The following World Wide Web Consortium (W3C) Web Content Accessibility Guidelines (WCAG) 2.1 A and AA apply to developing interactive elements:

-- Ensure that content that appears on hover or focus is dismissable, hoverable, and persistent for keyboard and mouse users.
-(See [1.4.13 Content on Hover or Focus - Level AA](https://www.w3.org/WAI/WCAG22/Understanding/content-on-hover-or-focus.html).)
+- Ensure that content that appears on hover or focus is dismissable, hoverable, and persistent for keyboard and mouse users. ([1.4.13 Content on Hover or Focus - Level AA](https://www.w3.org/WAI/WCAG22/Understanding/content-on-hover-or-focus.html))
-- Ensure that all interactive elements can be accessed via keyboard.
-(See [2.1.1 Keyboard - Level A](https://www.w3.org/WAI/WCAG22/Understanding/keyboard.html).)
+- Ensure that all interactive elements can be accessed via keyboard. ([2.1.1 Keyboard - Level A](https://www.w3.org/WAI/WCAG22/Understanding/keyboard.html))
-- Allow keyboard users to navigate away from a component.
-(See [2.1.2 No Keyboard Trap - Level A](https://www.w3.org/WAI/WCAG22/Understanding/no-keyboard-trap.html).)
+- Allow keyboard users to navigate away from a component. ([2.1.2 No Keyboard Trap - Level A](https://www.w3.org/WAI/WCAG22/Understanding/no-keyboard-trap.html))
-- Align focus order with visual order and DOM order.
-(See [SC 2.4.3 Focus Order - Level AA](https://www.w3.org/WAI/WCAG22/Understanding/focus-visible.html).)
+- Align focus order with visual order and DOM order. ([2.4.3 Focus Order - Level AA](https://www.w3.org/WAI/WCAG22/Understanding/focus-visible.html))
-- Ensure that the keyboard focus indicator is visible.
-(See[SC 2.4.7 Focus Visible - Level AA](https://www.w3.org/WAI/WCAG22/Understanding/focus-visible.html).)
+- Ensure that the keyboard focus indicator is visible. ([2.4.7 Focus Visible - Level AA](https://www.w3.org/WAI/WCAG22/Understanding/focus-visible.html))

 {% alert title="Tip" %}
 For more on keyboard navigation, see the WAI ARIA Authoring Practices Guide's  (APG) [Developing a Keyboard Interface](https://www.w3.org/WAI/ARIA/apg/practices/keyboard-interface/).